nickovic/rtamt/README.md

 }
 ```

 The same program, but with slightly different timestamps still reports `0` number of periodic sampling assumption violations.
-This is because the difference between all consecutive sampling timestamps remains within the (implicitely) specified `10%` tolerance.
+This is because the difference between all consecutive sampling timestamps remains within the (implicitly) specified `10%` tolerance.

 ```python
 # examples/documentation/time_units_2.py